mdiller/MangoByte/README.md

 /courage             | Generates a challenge build with a random hero and items
 /emoticon add        | Adds a dota emoticon as an animated emoji to this server
 /emoticon show       | Gets the gif of a dota emoticon
+/facets              | Gets the facets for the given hero
 /fuseheroes          | Visually fuse together two heroes
 /hero                | Gets information about a specific hero
 /herostats           | Gets the stats for a hero at the specified level
 /herotable           | Displays a table of dota heroes sorted by a stat
+/innate              | Shows the given hero's innate ability
 /item                | Gets information about a specific dota 2 item
 /lore                | Gets the lore of a hero, ability, or item
 /neutralitems        | Displays neutral item information